Ayo Dosunmu: Professional career

-Chicago Bulls (2021–present)

 Dosunmu was selected in the second round of the 2021 NBA draft with the 38th pick by his hometown team, the Chicago Bulls.
 On August 18, 2021, the Chicago Bulls announced that they had signed Dosunmu.
-On December 8, 2021, Dosunmu entered the starting lineup for the Bulls.
+On December 8, Dosunmu entered the starting lineup for the Bulls.
 He scored 11 points along with six rebounds and eight assists in a 109–97 victory over the Denver Nuggets.
 On January 25, 2022, Dosunmu opened with nine consecutive made field goals, surpassing Orlando Woolridge's Bulls rookie record of eight.

 On December 21, 2022, Dosunmu put up a buzzer-beating, game-winning putback in a 110–108 win over the Atlanta Hawks.
+On July 23, 2023, he re-signed with the Chicago Bulls.

+On February 12, 2024, Dosunmu scored a then career-high 29 points, with a season-high seven assists, in a 136–126 win against the Atlanta Hawks.
+On March 16, Dosunmu scored a career-high 34 points in a 127–98 win over the Washington Wizards.

+On December 5, 2024, Dosunmu achieved his first career triple-double with 27 points, 10 rebounds, and 11 assists, in a 139-124 win over the San Antonio Spurs.
+In 46 appearances (26 starts) for Chicago during the 2024–25 NBA season, he averaged 12.3 points, 3.5 rebounds, and 4.5 assists.
+On March 4, 2025, it was announced that Dosunmu would miss 4-to-6 weeks following surgery to repair a fracture in the back of his left shoulder.
+The procedure subsequently ended Dosunmu's season.

 National team career

 In May 2018, Dosunmu was among the 32 players who earned an invitation to the training camp at the United States Olympic Training Center in Colorado Springs, Colorado for USA Basketball Men's U18 National Team in preparation for the 2018 FIBA Under-18 Americas Championship.
 Dosunmu won a gold medal with the U18 National Team, while averaging 9.5 points, 4.5 assists and 2.3 rebounds during the international competition.